tdp100/shell-learn/cassandra.md

 or respond to a read operation in order to be considered successful.
 That’s the part where Cassandra has pushed the decision for determining consistency out to the client.

+## Row-Oriented
+Each row has a unique key, which makes its data accessible.
+So although it’s not wrong to say that Cassandra is columnar or columnoriented, it might be more helpful to think of it as an indexed, row-oriented store

+Cassandra stores data in what can be thought of for now as a multidimensional hash table.
+That means you don’t have to decide ahead of time precisely what your data structure must look like, or what fields your records will need